patjiang/openBind/batchscripts/README.md

 Hello!
-This is the filepath made to be used with HTC (High-Throughput Computing) and remote Jupyter instances.
+This is the filepath made to be used with HTC (High-Throughput Computing).
+Attached will be .py scripts I have created as well as possible system requirements.
+I will not include slurm commands, however, as those likely differ from institution to institution